 Call for 2022 USC Lusk Center for Real Estate Research Applications

-The USC Lusk Center for Real Estate is pleased to announce the availability of research awards to become available in July 2021.
-The stipends are to facilitate high-quality research that will eventually get published in the leading scientific journals.
+The USC Lusk Center for Real Estate is pleased to announce the availability of research stipends to become available in July 2022.
+The stipends will facilitate high-quality research that will eventually get published in the leading scientific journals.
 The broad topics should be related to real estate and urban issues.